Brightshore Capital

-GTIS Partners is a real estate investment firm that was founded by Tom Shapiro in 2005.
+Brightshore Capital is a real estate investment firm founded by Tom Shapiro in 2005 as GTIS Partners.
 The company specializes in the acquisition, development, and management of real estate assets.

-As of 2025, the company operates in the US and Brazil.
+As of 2026, the company operates in the United States and Brazil.

 History

 GTIS was founded in 2005 by Tom Shapiro, who previously worked at Tishman Speyer.

-As of June 2024, GTIS has $4.7 billion of gross assets under management and has made 223 investments totaling $16 billion dollars across 45 major markets in the United States.
+As of September 2025, GTIS has $4.7 billion of gross assets under management and has made 236 investments totaling $16 billion dollars across 50 major markets in the United States.